ryankall/clipprmobile/mobile/web/README.md

 # Clippr Mobile Web App

-A comprehensive mobile-first web application for professional barbers and stylists to manage their business operations.
+This is the standalone mobile web application for Clippr, designed for mobile barbers and stylists.

 ## Features

-- **Dashboard**: Real-time business overview with stats, appointments, and quick actions
+- **Dashboard**: Mobile-optimized dashboard with earnings stats, appointment overview, and gallery
-- **Calendar**: Mobile-optimized appointment scheduling with week/day views
+- **Calendar**: Timeline and list view calendar with appointment management
-- **Clients**: Complete client management with search, filters, and loyalty tracking
-- **Services**: Service catalog management with mobile availability settings
-- **Messages**: Booking request management with SMS integration
-- **Gallery**: Portfolio photo management with client consent controls
-- **Settings**: Profile management, notifications, and security settings

-## Mobile-First Design

-This app is specifically optimized for mobile devices with:

-- Touch-friendly navigation with bottom tab bar
-- Responsive design that works on all screen sizes
-- Mobile-optimized forms and interactions
+- **Appointment Creation**: Native mobile appointment creation with service selection and client management
-- Golden amber theme (#F59E0B) for professional appearance
+- **Mobile-First Design**: Golden theme (#F59E0B) with bottom navigation optimized for touch interfaces
-- Proper modal sizing for mobile viewports
+- **Responsive Interface**: Designed specifically for mobile screens and touch interactions

 ## Development

 ### Prerequisites

-- Node.js 18+
+- Node.js 16+
 - npm or yarn

 ### Installation